 If you're a researcher looking for support with recruiting people with Crohn's and Colitis into your study, please click here for more information.

-Researchers at University of Oxford are looking for people living with a permanent stoma to take part in a study looking at their sexual well-being concerns after stoma.
+Researchers at Canterbury Christ Church University are looking for adults living with IBD and a stoma to take part in online interviews to share their experiences.

 Researchers at Queen Mary University of London are looking for people who have been diagnosed with IBD in the last 12 months to take part in a study about chronic pain in IBD.